mfem/web/src/examples.md

 This example code solves the compressible Euler system of equations, a model nonlinear hyperbolic PDE, with a discontinuous Galerkin (DG) formulation.
 The primary purpose is to show how a transient system of nonlinear equations can be formulated in MFEM.
-It solves this in conservation form
+The equations are solved in conservative form

 $$\frac{\partial u}{\partial t} + \nabla \cdot {\bf F}(u) = 0$$